+Dean Wayne Danielson, Communications,

+Dean Paul Olum, Natural Sciences,

+Dean Earnest F. Gloyna, Engineering,

+Dean William Cannon, Lyndon B. Johnson School of Public Affairs,

+Dean Ernest E. Smith, Law,

-Dr. Lymon C. Reese, Chairman, Dean Charles M. Burnett, Architecture, Dean Wayne Danielson, Communications, Dean Paul Olum, Natural Sciences, Dean Earnest F. Gloyna, Engineering, Acting Dean, Alexander Clark, Lyndon B. Johnson School of Public Affairs, Dean Page Keeton, Law, Dean George Kozmetsky, Business Administration Dean J. W. McKie, Social and Behavioral Sciences, Dean James R. Roach, General and Comparative Studies, Dean Stanley Werbow, Humanities, and Dr. W. R. Hudson, Director, Division of Research in Transportation
+Dean George Kozmetsky, Business Administration,

+- Dean J.W.
+McKie, Social and Behavioral Sciences, - Acting Dean Elspeth D. Rostow, General and Comparative Studies, - Dean Stanley Werbow, Humanities, - Dr. W.R.
+Hudson, Director, Division of Research in Transportation

 Research management is handled through the Division of Research of the Council.
-Thus, accomplishments of a faculty member in any discipline are quickly recognized by his Dean as a member of the Executive Committee and this information, along with the man's teaching and departmental research activities, can be used to justify directly promotions, raises, and other rewards.
-Therefore, CATS not only provides coordinated control for the research program, but also a close tie for each active researcher to his own Department and Dean.
+Thus, accomplishments of a faculty member in any discipline are quickly recognized by his/her Dean as a member of the Executive Committee and this information, along with the individual's teaching and departmental research activities, can be used to justify directly promotions, raises, and other rewards.
+Therefore, CATS not only provides coordinated control for the research program, but also a close tie for each researcher to his/her own Department and Dean.

-A Budget Advisory Committee has been appointed by the President of The University to set overall policy for the Division of Research, to advise the Director of Research and the research group on their activities as needed and to assist the CATS Executive Council coordinating these activities with all phases of The University, as required by the multidisciplinary nature of the work.
+A Budget Advisory Committee has been appointed by the President of The University to set overall policy for the Division of Research, to advise the Director of Research and the research group on their activities as needed and to assist the CATS Executive Committee coordinating thses activities with all phases of The University, as required by the multidisciplinary nature of the work.
 The committee members are:

 - Dr. Stanley Arbingast, Bureau of Business Research,

 - Mr. George R. Blitch, Office of Research Management,

 - Dr. C. Shane Davies, Geography,

-- Dr. W. R. Hudson, Chairman, and
+- Dr. W.R.
+Hudson, Chairman, and

 - Mr. Hudson Matlock, Civil Engineering.

-- Dr. L. C. Reese, ex officio
+- Dr. L.C.
+Reese, ex officio

 - Mr. R. Dodge, ex officio